RimWorld-Together/Incompatibilities/README.md

 # RimWorld Together Incompatibilities
+The official incompatibility list for the RimWorld Together mod.

 > [!NOTE]
 > This is a list containing all the confirmed mod incompatibilities with Rimworld Together, the list is gathered thanks to our fellow contributors!